 One could argue that some of the late improvements are Agile development, especially the ‘games-as-a-service’ model.
 Because a lot of those games increase their features over time, thus start small and become great over time (or that’s their target).

 But I think there is very few agile development going on here.
-No one listens to the consumer.
-Or when they do, their communication lines are clouded up with bad incentives…
+No one stays close to the consumer.
+The communication lines get clouded up from bad incentives…

 There is some good though.
 I see signs of a few (mobile) game developer companies that are building games incrementally, continuously having a sell-able product, and closely listening to the consumer on what to build next.